SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Web 1.0 from static sites, with text and some styling but with limited user interaction, transformed and JavaScript allowed users to now interact with pages - click buttons, see sliders and animated picture galleries, play interactive games.

-However Web 2.0 is not just about JavaScript that the user can interact with, it also about JavaScript accessing DBs (databases) with application programming interfaces (APIs).
+However, Web 2.0 is not just about JavaScript that the user can interact with, it is also about JavaScript accessing DBs (databases) with application programming interfaces (APIs).

-Every hardware developer wanted a JavaScript engine to parse the Web documents so that users who were adopting personal computers and interacting with the Web could have a better user-experience (UX).
+Every hardware developer wanted a JavaScript engine to parse the Web documents so that users who were adopting personal computers and interacting with the Web could have a better user experience (UX).

-Microsoft kicked the ball into play with Internet Explorer, google followed with Chrome, Apple with Safari and Mozilla with Firefox.
-Many other niche market players emerged, made inroads into the market, many got burnt and/ or suffered decay.
+Microsoft kicked the ball into play with Internet Explorer, Google followed with Chrome, Apple with Safari and Mozilla with Firefox.
+Many other niche market players emerged, and made inroads into the market, but many got burnt and/ or suffered decay.

-UX design became more important and JavaScript frameworks like google's AngularJS, or Facebook's user interface library called ReactJS,  burgeoned and grew to enhance the developer experience.
+UX design became more important and JavaScript frameworks like Google’s AngularJS, or Facebook's user interface library called ReactJS,  burgeoned and grew to enhance the developer experience.

-The real disruptor was mobile technologies with the emphasis on technologies that supported mobile-app development.
+The real disruptor was mobile technologies with an emphasis on technologies that supported mobile app development.

-Given this shift from web applications to mobile applications, Bruce Lawson’s look under the hood of the browser wars with a talk called _"Internet Explorer - Rest in Peace (RIP) or Be Right Back (BRB)?"_, explored the history of the browser in the evolution of the world wide web.
+Given this shift from web applications to mobile applications, Bruce Lawson’s look under the hood of the browser wars with a talk called _"Internet Explorer - Rest in Peace (RIP) or Be Right Back (BRB)?"_, explored the history of the browser in the evolution of the World Wide Web.

 While the browser wars raged in the 1990s, today Safari has been taken to task for not using Chrome, Internet Explorer, Firefox, or any other browser on its mobile devices, he said.

 Since 2020, Microsoft's Edge uses Google's V8 engine.
 Firefox continues to use SpiderMonkey and Apple uses Safari, even when you use Bing, or google as search engines.

-Apple phones and i-pads mask these browsers and use Safari, which users see and interact with.
+Apple phones and iPads mask these browsers and use Safari, which users see and interact with.
 However, the UX with Safari is so poor that users often prefer Android mobile devices.

-A plurality of browsers perform so much better on speed and efficiency, Lawson said.
+A plurality of browsers performs so much better on speed and efficiency, Lawson said.
 As of 2025, Apple in Europe under the Digital Act will be obliged to change this anti-competitive behaviour, he added.

 ## I'm going to the garden to eat bugs - big ones, fat ones, round ones, curly ones